-The company said they became aware of personal data or security breach early in September, but further investigations revealed that the unauthorised access to the database was made way back in 2014.
+The company said they became aware of personal data or security breach early in September, but further investigations revealed that the unauthorised access to the database made way back in 2014.

 The data obtained by the hackers varies by the customer to customer, but it included names, mailing addresses, phone numbers, email addresses, and passport numbers.
 Although the credit card numbers are encrypted, we are still not sure that the encryption keys were also stolen or not.

 The company said reservations at its Starwood properties, which include the Sheraton Grand Park Lane and Le Méridien Piccadilly in London and the Sheraton Grand in Edinburgh, had been affected by the incident.
 The first breach was identified in Starwood reservation for guests in the US on 8 September.

 Arne Sorenson, the president of Marriott International, said: “We deeply regret this incident happened.
 We fell short of what our guests deserve and what we expect of ourselves.
-We are doing everything we can to support our guests, and using lessons learned to be better moving forward.”
+We are doing everything we can to support our guests, and using lessons learned for moving forward.”

 MARRIOTT CYBER ATTACK: DATA BREACH OF 500 MILLION GUESTS LINKED TO CHINESE SPY AGENCY

-The cyber attack previously happened on Marriott Hotel chain which breached personal detail of almost 500 million guests was thought to be part of a Chinese intelligence-gathering effort that also hacked many more types of data including health and security clearance of Americans, according to the investigations.
+The cyber attack previously happened on Marriott Hotel chain which breached personal detail of almost 500 million guests.
+Tough, according to the investigations, it assumed to associate with the Chinese intelligence-gathering effort.
+Because, it also hacked many more types of data including health and security clearance of Americans,